 GENERAL COURT-MARTIAL DEFENSE

 A general court-martial (GCM) is the criminal court proceeding reserved for the most serious military criminal offenses under the Uniform Code of Military Justice (UCMJ).
-The GCM consists of at least five court members, one third of whom may be enlisted service members if the accused is an enlisted service member.
-An accused can waive the right to have members and can request trial by a military judge.
+The GCM consists of at least five court members, one-third of whom may be enlisted service members if the accused is an enlisted service member.
+An accused can waive the right to have members and can request a trial by a military judge.
 The request for trial by judge alone can be denied in the exercise of the sound discretion of the military judge.
-An accused can be found guilty by a court-martial with members only if two thirds of the members vote guilty.
+An accused can be found guilty by a court-martial with members only if two-thirds of the members vote guilty.

 ARTICLE 32 INVESTIGATION

 A service member cannot be tried by a GCM unless there is a pretrial investigation conducted by an investigating officer who will prepare a report of conclusions and recommendations.
 The investigating officer shall recommend that the charges or specifications be referred to a GCM if the investigating officer has reasonable grounds to believe the accused service member has committed the offense alleged in the charge or specification.

 The accused service member has the following rights at an Article 32 pretrial investigation: